edykim/tw-profile-finder/README.md

 The tool generates two files as a result.

 - `./reports/<USERNAME>/profiles.html`: Generated report using HTML.
-- `./reports/<USERNAME>/profiles.json`: You can play with the dataa if you like this way.
+- `./reports/<USERNAME>/profiles.json`: You can play with the data if you like this way.

 ## What you need